conductiveai/catalyst-docs/unity.md

 ### Integration in Unity

-1. In packages list, go to go to **Packages > CatalystSDK > Prefab**
+1. In the packages list, go to **Packages > CatalystSDK > Prefab**.
-2. Drag *CatalystSDK prefab* to your project's loading scene or first scene
+2. Drag the *CatalystSDK prefab* to your project's loading scene or first scene

     ![](https://github.com/conductiveai/catalyst-unity-sdk/blob/main/.github/add-game-object.png?raw=true)

-3. Fill in the `API_KEY` field in the *CatalystSDK prefab* using the api key you acquired earlier.
+3. Fill in the `API_KEY` field in the *CatalystSDK prefab* using the API key you acquired earlier.

 ### That’s it! 🚀

-The Conductive SDK will capture user login events automatically.
+The Conductive SDK will automatically capture user login events automatically.

-No additional code needed!
+No additional code is required!
 Placing the prefab in the game's first loaded scene or Main Menu ensures user logins are captured when the game starts.